Gibson Virtual Desktops FAQ

 Computer labs within SEFS are already configured to connect you to Gibson.
 If you use a SEFS computer you may already have the client installed, simply look for VMware View in your start menu.

 If you want to connect using your personally owned device or from a UW computer lab please browse to http://gibson.sefs.uw.edu.
 From there you can use browser-based access if you are in a lab, or install the client appropriate to your system.
 The client installation will allow the use of USB devices and increase performance.
 Once installed, connect to "gibson.sefs.uw.edu" and use your UW NetID to login.

 If you receive a message stating you are "unentitled" or have any other difficulty connecting, contact firstname.lastname@example.org or call 206-616-7365 for assistance.

 What is "Local mode"?

 Local mode is the ability to copy a virtual computer to your physical computer and take it with you to a location that has no or limited internet connectivity.
 This feature is not enabled at this time.

 Yes.
 Gibson can be accessed from any Internet connected network worldwide using a supported device.
 Keep in mind internet connection speed will affect the user experience but not the performance of the virtual computer.

 If I go away from my computer or disconnect, how long will I stay logged into Gibson?

-The "Students" pool allows the storage of 5GBs of user profile data such as preferences, your Desktop, and "My Documents" folder.
-If you exceed 5GBs you will receive a warning every 15 minutes to move the excess data to another storage location such as a flash drive or network/cloud space.
+Gibson allows the storage of user profile data such as preferences, your Desktop, and "My Documents" folder.
+This should not be considered permanent storage for documents however.
+The Gibson profile data is limited to 5GB.
+If you exceed 5GBs you will receive a warning every 15 minutes to move the excess data to another storage location such as a flash drive, your permanent storage space, or cloud storage space.
 You may continue to work, however to prevent data loss you will not be able to log out until your profile is within the storage limit.
-Data stored outside of your user profile will NOT be retained!